 - d) We agree that it would be inequitable and unsustainable if a voluntary scheme had participation from some but not all local authorities, and if those authorities who committed to the scheme bore the burden exclusively.

 - f) We acknowledge that current responsibility for undertaking age assessments lies where the age of a child is disputed; and that current UASC should be accepted as being under 18 years of age or treated as being under 18 years of age until further assessment of their age has been completed.
 We agree that, in general, the receiving local authority should normally conduct the age assessment.
-However, there may be cases where it is appropriate for the entry local authority to conduct the case law compliant age assessment before transfer has been agreed.
-We therefore recommend that the criteria for pursuing age assessment in the arrival local authority should be agreed and defined.
+However, there may be cases where it is appropriate for the entry local authority to conduct the case law compliant age assessment before the transfer has been agreed upon.
+We, therefore, recommend that the criteria for pursuing age assessment in the arrival local authority should be agreed upon and defined.

 - g) To note.
 We are aware that currently age assessments are being completed in Liverpool for children subsequently transferred to Glasgow.
 Scotland has reviewed age assessment good practice and published guidance (Scottish Government 2018: https://www.gov.scot/publications/age-assessment-practice-guidance-scotland-good-practice-guidance-support-social/)